exercism/c/docs/CONTRIBUTING.md

 Each exercise should be contained in a directory `c/exercises/practice/{exercise-name}`.
 See [implement-an-exercise-from-specification][] for in depth details on implementing an exercise that matches the specification

-The structure of en exercise directory is as follows (note the differing hyphen and underscore usage for directory names and file names respectively):
+The structure of an exercise directory is as follows (note the differing hyphen and underscore usage for directory names and file names respectively):

 ```text
 +-- {exercise-name}